khoaguin/HESplitNet/README.md

 ## Repository Structure
 ```
 ├── conf
 │   ├── config.yaml  # hold the configurations (dataset to use, hyperparameters)
 ├── data
 │   ├── ptbxl_processing.ipynb  # code to process the PTB-XL dataset
-├── images
+├── images  # images to be used in notebooks and README.md
-├── notebooks
+├── notebooks  # contains jupyter notebooks
-├── outputs
+├── outputs  # will be automatically created after running the protocols
-├── src
+├── hesplitnet  # contains the code
-|   ├── client.py  # code for the client
+|   ├── multi-clients  # code for multi clients protocol
-|   ├── server.py  # code for the server
+|   ├── single-client  # code for the single client protocol
-└── weights
+└── weights  # contains the initial and trained weights
  ```
 ## Data
 You can run the file `data/ptbxl_processing.ipynb` to produce the `.hdf5` files for the PTB-XL dataset, but it is recommended that you just download them [here](https://zenodo.org/record/7006692) and put the `.hdf5` files in the `data` folder.

 ## Running
+1. Create a new conda environment, for example `conda create -n hesplitnet python=3.9.7` and activate it using `conda activate hesplitnet`
+2. Install the required packages in the `requirements.txt`, e.g. `pip install -r requirements.txt`
+3. Install `hesplitnet` as a package using `pip install -e .`
-- Specify the hyperparamters in `conf/config.yaml`.
+4. Specify the hyperparamters for your protocol in `conf/config.yaml`
+5. For the single client protocol:
-- Run `python src/server.py`.
+- In the terminal, run `python hesplitnet/single-client/server.py`.
 The server will be started and waiting for the client.
-- Then run `python src/client.py` in a new tab.
+- Open a new tab in the terminal and run `python hesplitnet/single-client/client.py` in a new tab.
 The training process will start.
 - After the training is done, the logs and output files will be saved in the directory `outputs/<year_month_day>/<output_dir>` where `output_dir` is defined in `conf/config.yaml`.
 - After training, go to `notebooks/test_mitbih.ipynb` or `notebooks/test_ptbxl.ipynb` to run and inspect the testing procedure for the MIT-BIH or PTB-XL dataset respectively.
+6. For the multiple clients protocol, run